 They are several ADA compliance levels to choose from, depending on your goals.

-Assuming your brand (like most of our clients) is a non-government organization that simply wants to reduce the chances of a lawsuit the compliance level you might consider aiming for is WCAG 2.0 Level AA (Acceptable Compliance.)*
+Assuming your brand is a non-government organization that simply wants to reduce the chances of a lawsuit the compliance level you might consider aiming for is WCAG 2.0 Level AA (Acceptable Compliance.)*

 If true user accessibility is a goal, instead aim for AAA (Optimal Compliance.)